Come follow Me, July 14-20, D&C 77-80. Free primary lesson helps

 Invite the children to follow Jesus, and lead them around the room as you hold a picture of Him.

-Or you can have all the children holding there own picture and choose someone to lead the group.
+Or you can have all the children holding their own picture and choose someone to lead the group.
 Just attach a tongue depressor (stick) to each picture.
-Print in black and white if you would like them to color the pictures before you march around the room.
+Print in black and white if you would like them to color the images before you march around the room.

 As you do, sing a song together about following Jesus Christ, such as “I’m Trying to Be like Jesus” or “Choose the Right Way” (Children’s Songbook, 78–79, 160–61).
 Let the children take turns holding the picture and leading the other children.